rustyeddy/rustyeddy.com/content/software/clone-and-branch.md

 essentially follow these steps:

 1. Get on her personal _workstation_
-2. Make a copy of the source code to be worked on
+2. Make a copy of the source code she will work on
 3. Create a _branch_ in _git_ such that her code does not effect anybody elses code (yet).